patrickbucher/docs/shell/shell.md

 - `sudo`: execute a command as another user
 - `systemctl`: control the systemd system and service manager
 - `uname`

+### Processes

+- `bg`: run jobs in the background
+- `kill`: terminate a process
+- `killall`: terminate a process by name
+- `nice`: run a program with modified scheduling priority
+- `nohup`: run a command immune to hangups, with output to a non-tty
+- `ps`: report a snapshot of the current processes
+- `top`: display Linux processes (interactive)

 ### User Administration